MJspitta/alx-low_level_programming/0x10-variadic_functions/README.md

 0. A function that returns the sum of all its parameters
-1. A gunction that prints numbers
+1. A function that prints numbers
+2. A function that prints strings